I'm Asa (/ˈeɪ.sə/). I have a website now!

 I'm interested in technical theatre, especially lighting technology and design.
 I've done lighting design at Tuesday Night Café, the McGill Savoy Society, and Home Theatre Productions, among others.
 I also helped found Accordion Theatre, where I recently produced its (and my) first show, in addition to doing the lighting design.

 High-quality theatre lighting consoles are extremely expensive, even though the technology doesn't seem fundamentally too complicated.
-I once had some fun writing a basic DMX controller using a few cheap electronic components.
+I once had some fun building a basic DMX controller using a few cheap electronic components and writing some very basic software for it.
 Someday I'd like to try expanding it to be useful for theatre design.

 I'm also interested in organizational governance and democratic meeting procedure.
 I'm quite familiar with Robert's Rules of Order, Newly Revised—I've read the 11th and 12th editions cover-to-cover—and I've read much of the American Institute of Parliamentarians Standard Code of Parliamentary Procedure.
 I think both are flawed but also widely misunderstood and underrated.
 I've also read Boards that Make a Difference, by John Carver.
-I really like most of it, but I'm not convinced by some details.
-Next on my list is Beyond Adversary Democracy, by Jane Mansbridge.
+I have mixed opinions on it.
+Next on my list to read is Beyond Adversary Democracy, by Jane Mansbridge.

-I'm especially interested in organizations with small or no paid staff, where the membership does most or all of the work, like many activist and student-run organizations.
-I think labour union locals are also often like this, but I have little experience with them outside my own.
-I'm also interested in how written rules affect an organization.
+I'm especially interested in organizations that don't have legal structures to rely on to enforce their rules for them.
+This usually means organizations with small or no paid staff, where the membership does most or all of the work, like many activist and student-run organizations.
+I think labour union locals are also sometimes a little like this, but I have little experience with them outside my own (AGSEM, where I often serve as a parliamentarian and a chair).

-If you want to talk about how organizations work, or if you're starting or involved in an organization and want help figuring out how to structure it, let me know!
+If you want to talk about how organizations work, or if you're starting or involved in an organization and want help figuring out how to get it to do what you want, send me a message!